Beyond the MIDI 50 feet limit and

 MIDI control for the Guitarist, Effects and amp channel switching

-If you’re a guitarist that uses midi equipment like a programmable midi foot
+If you are a guitarist that uses midi equipment like a programmable midi foot

 drive, delay feedback, via an onboard expression pedal.

-Now you don’t have to worry anymore whether or not your midi cables will be
+Now you do not have to worry anymore whether or not your midi cables will be

 long enough on the big stage to run from your pedal board or midi controller to